dmtbhushan-cmyk/My-projects/README.md

 # My-projects
-This section contain my work on technolgy
+This section contain my work on tech stuff